iiasa/CWatM/docu/settingsfile.rst

     :linenos:
     :lineno-match:
     :language: ini
-    :lines: 97-106
+    :lines: 143-156

 Initial conditions can be put directly into the settings file.
-Either as numbers or references to maps (PCraster or netCDF)
+Either as numbers or references to maps (.tif, PCraster or netCDF)

 .. warning:: The values here (if not set to NONE) will overwrite the initial conditions of the general initial condition netCDF file